redis/redis-doc/docs/data-types/sorted-sets.md

     (integer) 4

-The `ZREVRANK` command is also available in order to get the rank, considering the elements sorted a descending way.
+The `ZREVRANK` command is also available in order to get the rank, considering the elements sorted in a descending way.

 ### Lexicographical scores